infinity0/msg-notes/causal-03-freshness.rst

 Presence and expiry
 ===================

-Drop vs part - dropped users still have right to see messages, until manually kicked.
-TODO: continue to ack-monitor or not?
-What happens if user becomes present again?

-May also integrate with external e2es presence mechanism.
+Freshness is an indicator of presence, which we'll define roughly as "a good chance a user will ack messages sent to them".
+We adopt end-to-end definitions, so "presence" is considered from the local user's perspective, rather than the internet - if a user's connection goes down, from their POV everyone else is absent, rather than themselves.
+Typically, presence statuses must expire unless explicitly refreshed, to be able to reliably indicate absence.

+Our heartbeats are a rudimentary indicator of presence, one that is only partly useful since it works within an already-established session.
+There are many end-to-end secure presence mechanisms that are more general purpose, e.g. TODO.
+Yet other mechanisms are simple but still effective - e.g. detecting that the local network interfaces are disconnected, is a strong indicator of absence.

+Locally, we may integrate our heartbeats with these other mechanisms, for more accuracy and reliability.
+The exact logic will depend on the mechanism and what interfaces it provides for integration, but it should be fairly intuitive and straightforward.
+For example, the combined system should indicate presence when a user acks a heartbeat *or* any external mechanism indicates presence, and any of these should reset any expiry-based absence indicators.

+Absence is semantically distinct from parting the session - absent users still have the *right* to see messages, until they formally stop being a member of the session.
+This distinction supports the ability to have a long-running session where users go online and offline, but still want to see what was said during their absence.
+This is common for some existing hosted chat systems, but we can do this end-to-end too.
+(If an application wishes, it may automatically force-part a user if they become absent, for a more "private" feel.)

+If a session is active whilst a user is absent, this will cause non-full-ack warnings to be emitted.
+But this is expected because they are absent, so we can account for it: if the users who haven't acked a message are all absent, the severity of its non-full-ack warning should be reduced.
+Furthermore, the rate of resends should be reduced too, since we believe they won't succeed anyway.
-When user absent, could throttle resends.
-Note however: if no external presence mechanism, this should not go down to 0 - otherwise both parts of a partition will stop sending, and we'll never regain presence!
+(However, if we have no other external presence mechanism, they should not be completely stopped - otherwise all parts of a partition will stop sending, and we'll never regain presence.)
+Later, when the absent user returns, the rate of resends should be restored, or even reset to the maximum.

-When a dropper returns, messages ought to be resent to them more actively.
-For example, if an ack-monitor is doing an increasing-interval strategy, we could reset the interval to the minimum.

 Timestamps
 ==========

-So far we have avoided communicating any timestamps within the protocol, nor to rely on specific timestamp values for others' messages.
+So far we have avoided communicating any timestamps in the protocol, nor to rely on specific timestamp values for others' messages.
 (Heartbeat timestamps are only used locally as a lower-bound.)

 However, specific values for timestamps are useful as a UI indication.
 How do